-- --vmname: Specifies new name for imported VM.
-This name is used as the VM name in VirtualBox. - --cloudinstanceid: Id of existing instance in the Cloud. - --cloudprofile: Specifies the cloud profile that is used to connect to the cloud service provider.
+- -- vmname: Specifies a new name for the imported VM.
+This name is used as the VM name by Oracle VM VirtualBox. - --cloudinstanceid: The ID of an existing instance in the Cloud. - --cloudprofile: Specifies the cloud profile that is used to connect to the cloud service provider.
 The cloud profile contains your Oracle Cloud Infrastructure account details, such as your user OCID and the fingerprint for your public key.
 To use a cloud profile, you must have the required permissions on Oracle Cloud Infrastructure. - --cloudbucket: Specifies the bucket name in which to store the object created from an instance bootable volume.
 In Oracle Cloud Infrastructure, a bucket is a logical container for storing objects.

-Some other import options have the same meaning as for OVF import:
+The following import options have the same meaning as for OVF import:

-- --ostype: OS type supported by VirtualBox.
-Use "VBoxManage list ostypes" to see the whole list of supported OSes.
-If the type wasn't set the "Unknown" type will be used. - --basefolder: folder where new VM will be placed. - --description: VM description string. - --memory: RAM memory assigned for VM in MB.
-If memory wasn't set the possible memory size will be deduced from the default memory size for this OS type or will be taken from the cloud instance. - --cpus: Number of virtual CPUs assigned for VM.
-If cpus wasn't set the possible number of CPUs will be deduced from the default settings for this OS type or will be taken from the cloud instance.
+- --ostype: An OS type supported by Oracle VM VirtualBox.
+Use the VBoxManage list ostypes command to see the whole list of supported OSes.
+If the type was not set, the Unknown type is used. - --basefolder: The folder where the new VM is stored. - --description: A string describing the VM. - --memory: The amount of RAM memory assigned for the VM, in MB.
+If this option is not set either the default memory size for the OS type is used, or the value is taken from the Oracle Cloud Infrastructure instance. - --cpus: the number of virtual CPUs assigned for the VM.
+If this option is not set, either the default virtual CPUs setting for the OS type is used, or the value is taken from the Oracle Cloud Infrastructure instance.

-The import options --disk, --controller, --scsitype, --unit, --settingsfile are invalid for cloud import.
+The import options --disk, --controller, --scsitype, --unit, --settingsfile are not valid for cloud import.

-The following example shows a typical command line for import an instance from Oracle Cloud Infrastructure:
+The following example shows a typical command line for importing an instance from Oracle Cloud Infrastructure:

-''' VBoxManage import OCI:// --cloud --vmname import_from_oci --memory 4000 --cpus 3 --ostype FreeBSD_64 --cloudprofile "standard user" --cloudinstanceid ocid1.instance.ocl.iad.abuwc... --cloudbucket myBucket '''
+''' VBoxManage import OCI:// --cloud --vmname import_from_oci --memory 4000 --cpus 3 --ostype FreeBSD_64 --cloudprofile "standard user" --cloudinstanceid ocidl.instance.ocl.iad.abuwc... --cloudbucket myBucket '''